becoinc/beco_cordova_sdk/README.md

 It is recommended that you register callback functions before beginning the scan so that your application does not miss events returned before the callbacks have been registered.

-###### Start/Stop Scanning
+#### 4) Start/Stop Scanning

 To start scanning for beacons, call the following command:

 ```javascript
 BecoCordovaPlugin.startScan();
 ```

-The Beco SDK will begin scanning for beacons, and will periodically call the registered event callbacks.
+The Beco SDK will begin scanning for beacons in the background, and will periodically call the registered event callbacks.

 Once you call `startScan()` the SDK will continue to scan for beacons until `stopScan()` is called.
 The SDK will automatically stay running in the background and wake the phone up when possible to process beacon information when permitted by iOS.
 The SDK will also permit the app to relaunch after either a phone reboot or double-tap- home swipe-kill, as long as the phone has been unlocked at least once.